ankane/pdscan/README.md

 Unzip and follow the instructions below for your data store.

-On Mac, you can also use:
+With Homebrew, you can also use:

 ```sh
 brew install ankane/brew/pdscan